 Because P&IDs hold dense and valuable information about a plants structure, process details, and instrumentation required to run, they enable various other documents to be generated.
 Examples of generated documents include: general arrangements, isometric drawings for piping, instrument lists, cause-and-effect diagrams, control philosophy, plot plans, etc. Due to its immense universal applicability, P&IDs are referred to as “primary interdisciplinary documents.”

 P&IDs can also be applied for equipment verification.
-Project engineers apply P&IDs to verify proper system functionality, such as the following.
+Project engineers and mechanical designers apply P&IDs to verify proper system functionality, such as the following.

 - Components are correctly tagged/sequenced.